 - Entry Date

 - Answer Date

 - Original Trial Date

-The answer date is the date by which you must deliver to the court and your landlord (or the landlord's lawyer, if she has one) a document called an answer.
-67 The answer is the written document you use to tell the court your side of the story.
+answer dateis the date by which you must deliver to the court and your landlord (or the landlord's lawyer, if she has one) a document called an answer.78 The answer is the written document you use to tell the court your side of the story.
 The answer date is sometimes shown on the summons and complaint.
 If it is not clear from the summons and complaint, contact the clerk and ask her when your answer is due.
-You can use the form Booklet 3: Answer.
-Before filling it out, read the section in this chapter called Filing Your Answer.
+You can use The Answer (Booklet 3).
+Before filling it out, read Filing Your Answer.

 - Fill out a Transfer form (Booklet 5).